 I’m a Georgia-based cowgirl.
 I have coarse, kinky dreadlocks.
-And, brace yourself: I’m black.
+And, brace yourself: I’m Black.
 Unusual attributes to represent the American West, especially when society is so used to the Clint Eastwood to Carrie Underwood variety.
-I’m a bona fide fourth-generation farm girl or what I like to refer to myself as: a unicorn.
-And lately, I’ve used my atypical cowhand combination to my social media marketing and career advantage.
+I’m a bona fide fourth-generation farm girl.
+And lately, I’ve used these atypical cowhand combinations to my social media marketing and career advantage.

-I tag brands on my original content.
 I now brand blog for companies like Durango Boots (United States) and Black Beauty & Hair Magazine (United Kingdom) simply by tagging them on Instagram to my creative content — content that naturally relates to their mission.
 I use engaging images and punchy text to attract brands and share that I too am an avid supporter and have been loyal to them, which in some cases goes back for decades.
 Because my images are professional, interesting and storytelling, they get noticed and reposted.
-And in a Southern snap, I’ve given blacks and/or dreadlock wearers a digital voice not previously heard and seen from the brand. #TeamWesternWinning
+And in a Southern snap, I’ve given Black and/or dreadlock voices a visual platform. #WesternWinning

-I establish a meaningful, sustainable bond with the brand.
 After the editorial, inclusive awesomeness is complete, I don’t simply say, “Y’all take care.”
 I again thank them for the creative collaboration, which I genuinely do.
 At the end of the day, the brand could have ignored me.
 I love to wrap up projects looking toward the future.
 I suggest ideas to explore possibly in the new year or around upcoming holidays that organically weave my diverse background back into these brands’ social media marketing strategies.
 And they stick.
-My voice continues to become creatively and digitally heard — and more importantly — represented by big brands that lacked my cultural characteristics before.
+My voice continues to become creatively and digitally heard — and more importantly — represented.